jaswindersingh2/RNAsnap2/README.md

 ====
 If you use RNAsnap2 for your research please cite the following papers:
 ----
 Kumar, A., Singh, J., Paliwal, K., Singh, J., Zhou, Y., 2020.
 Single-sequence and Profile-based Prediction of RNA Solvent Accessibility Using Dilated Convolution Neural Network.
-(Under review)
+Bioinformatics (in press)

 Other references:
 ----